Summary:

-This content, except as otherwise indicated or stated on this site, is the property of TransUnion Rental Screening Solutions, Inc. This content is for educational purposes and for convenience only.
+Disclosure: This content, except as otherwise indicated or stated on this site, is the property of TransUnion Rental Screening Solutions, Inc. This content is for educational purposes and for convenience only.
 Trademarks used are the property of their respective owners, and no endorsement or affiliation is implied.
 The information presented in this content is “as is” without warranties of any kind, and specifically is not represented to be complete and does not constitute legal advice, and is subject to change without notice.
 You are encouraged to check these terms from time to time for changes, and by accessing this site you agree to these terms and all terms listed.
 Laws and regulations may vary by state and locality.
 Consult your own counsel if you have legal questions related to your rental property practices and processes.

 In the great feast of life, landlords have plenty on their plate.
 There’s the meaty task of finding great tenants and the heavy helping of fixing leaky faucets.
-Throw in the daunting side of avoiding evictions and it’s almost more than an independent landlord can stomach.
+Throw in a daunting side of avoiding evictions and it’s almost more than an independent landlord can stomach.

 Why Should Landlords Keep Records

+There are many reasons independent landlords should keep thorough, detailed records.
 Staying organized and keeping strategic files can help landlords:

-• Better protect against potentially devastating lawsuits
+- Better protect against potential lawsuits

-• Contend with tax responsibilities
+- Contend with tax responsibilities

-• Promote transparency with tenants
+- Promote transparency with tenants

 If repairs are required, you may need to provide your former tenant with an itemized receipt of expenses—including the billable labor and raw materials used—and return the remaining amount within a specified time frame or risk a lawsuit.